NordicSemiconductor/Android-BLE-Library/README.md

             setNotificationCallback(firstCharacteristic, callback);
             // If you need to send very long data using Write Without Response, use split()
-            // or define your own splitter in split(DataSplitter splitter, WriteProgressCallback cb). writeCharacteristic(secondCharacteristic, "Very, very long data that will no fit into MTU") .split()
+            // or define your own splitter in split(DataSplitter splitter, WriteProgressCallback cb). writeCharacteristic(secondCharacteristic, "Very, very long data that will no fit into MTU".getBytes()) .split()
                 .enqueue();
         }